 A Cross Connection Control (CCC) Program was initiated in 2011 and is still ongoing.
 This is now performed by the contractor Caledonia Fire Protection Ltd for all resort buildings and fire suppression systems.
-The requirement for backflow prevention devices is stressed for all new buildings being built by customers.
-This requirement is also reinforced with the owners of existing buildings in the village.
+The requirement for backflow prevention devices is mandatory for all buildings at Mt.
+Washington Alpine Resort as per our current water tariff.